Providing clean drinking water for refugees

 Personal hygiene during menstruation is a challenge for many of the girls in the area.
 This means that large numbers of them miss out on school during their periods, or even leave education completely.
 Providing girls with soap, underpants, and reusable sanitary pads; as well as helping teachers to spread hygiene techniques, and overcome prejudices associated with menstruation helps to prevent this from happening, as does the construction of washrooms and showers at schools.

 To provide clean drinking water for refugees and local people, and improve levels of hygiene with a particular focus on ensuring that menstruating girls are able to attend school.

-Financed by Germany's Relief Coalition - ADH and the Global Fund for Forgotten People
+Financed by the Global Fund for Forgotten People (GFFP)

 - Training and information campaigns on the topic of basic hygiene, as well as courses for teachers and parents

 - Distribution of sanitary pads to schoolgirls, training in their proper application

 Financed by the Gernman Federal Ministry for Economic Cooperation and Development (BMZ)